 Results:

 The link to the survey was sent to all 638 active physician members of CASEM.
-Eighty-two recipients responded and 70 completed the survey (response rate: 11%).
+Eighty-two recipients responded (13%) and 70 completed the survey (response rate: 11%).
+Although the entire population was included in the sampling frame, due to the low response rate and self-selecting nature of participation, overall generalizability of results is unclear.

 Demographics: Participant demographics were examined in terms of gender identity, years in practice, and previous work experience (see Table-1).
 Over half of CSPs (38 of 70, 54.29%) had worked with a chiropractor in a multidisciplinary setting, and over two-thirds (48 of 70, 68.57%) had referred at least one patient to a chiropractor in the last year.

-Just under half (45.71%) of CSPs had an overall positive impression of chiropractic, compared to 30.00% who had a negative view, and 24.29% whose overall impression was neutral.
+Hypothesis 1: Just under half (45.71%) of CSPs had an overall positive impression of chiropractic, compared to 30.00% who had a negative view, and 24.29% whose overall impression was neutral.
 Individual responses for each of the twenty questions can be found in Table-2.
 Most questions did not elicit a particularly strong responses one way or the other, with the exception of ‘Chiropractors provide effective therapy for some musculoskeletal conditions’ where the majority (75.71%) of CSPs agreed / strongly agreed and ‘Chiropractors can provide effective therapy for some non-musculoskeletal conditions (e.g. asthma, infantile colic), where the majority (77.14%) of CSPs disagreed / strongly disagreed.
 Overall, the summed CAQ score ranged from 0 to 68 with a mean of 39.03 and a standard deviation of 15.32.
 Breaking this down, those with a positive overall impression of chiropractic had a mean CAQ score of 50.78 (SD = 7.36), while an undecided overall impression of chiropractic had a mean CAQ score of 38.94 (SD = 7.89), and a negative overall impression of chiropractic had a mean CAQ score of 21.19 (SD = 10.98).

-regression analysis shows that more positive attitudes towards chiropractic were associated with the number of patients referred for chiropractic care in a typical year (4.97 points; 95% CI 2.83 to 7.11) and with a sport and exercise medicine residency that included favourable information about chiropractic (9.07 points; 95% CI 0.86 to 17.29).
-While more negative attitudes were associated with the belief that adverse events are common with chiropractic care (-5.79 -8.21 to -3.37), and with research literature as an information source for chiropractic (-9.06 points; 95% CI -14.89 to -3.23).
+The regression analysis shows that more positive attitudes towards chiropractic were associated with the number of patients referred for chiropractic care in a typical year (4.97 points on the 80-point CAQ; 95% CI 2.83 to 7.11) and with a sport and exercise medicine residency that included favourable information about chiropractic (9.07 points on the 80-point CAQ; 95% CI 0.86 to 17.29).
+While more negative attitudes were associated with the belief that adverse events are common with chiropractic care (-5.79 points on the 80-point CAQ; CI -8.21 to -3.37), and with research literature as an information source for chiropractic (-9.06 points on the 80-point CAQ; 95% CI -14.89 to -3.23).
 The regression explains approximately 62% of the variation (adjusted R2 = 0.62) in Canadian sport and exercise medicine physicians’ attitudes towards chiropractic (see Table-5).